yeojz/otplib/README.md

 // Base32 Plugin
 // for thirty-two
-import { keyDecoder, keyEncoder } from 'otplib/base32/thirty-two';
+import { keyDecoder, keyEncoder } from 'otplib/plugin-thirty-two';
 // for base32-encode and base32-decode
-import { keyDecoder, keyEncoder } from 'otplib/base32/base32-endec';
+import { keyDecoder, keyEncoder } from 'otplib/plugin-base32-enc-dec';

 // Crypto Plugin
 // for node crypto
-import { createDigest, createRandomBytes } from 'otplib-plugin-crypto';
+import { createDigest, createRandomBytes } from 'otplib/plugin-crypto';
 // for crypto-js
-import { createDigest, createRandomBytes } from 'otplib-plugin-crypto-js';
+import { createDigest, createRandomBytes } from 'otplib/plugin-crypto-js';

 // Setup an OTP instance which you need const hotp = new HOTP({ createDigest });